How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Players to Watch

-The Bulls hit the road the Heat on Saturday at 8:00 PM ET.
+The Grizzlies look to pull of an away win at the Hawks on Saturday at 7:30 PM ET.

 How to Watch